LaunchCode-Education-Archived/cs50x-live/calendar/module0/pset0/README.md

 You will have already seen most of the videos, but we recommend watching Zamyla's video called "Scratch" (especially for those who are less comfortable).

+If you're interested, you can review some of what learned about binary and ASCII by watching the videos in this section: <a href="http://cdn.cs50.net/2015/fall/psets/0/pset0/pset0.html#1001000_1001001" target="_blank">1001000 1001001</a>.
+This is optional, but you may enjoy the refresher.

 #### How To Submit

 FILE NAME: pset0.txt